WallStreetAnalytics/wallstreetanalytics/README.md

 ## Current Updates

 There is currently a lot of excitement around this project, and a lot of different directions that people are wanting to go.
 As we try to get everything organized, and everyone moving in one direction, most of the conversation is taking place in the WallStreet Analytics Discord channel.
-If you do not have access to the channel, please send a message to u/claireupvotes on Reddit and we will get you added as quickly as possible.
+The link is here: https://discord.gg/xzzQE8yQ9e

 For those that would prefer to continue the discussion here, we will do our best to moderate the issues pages.

 ## What's the Plan?